MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-shape-and-combine-data.md

  ![](media/powerbi-desktop-shape-and-combine-data/Designer_GSG_USStateAbbreviationsNavigator.png)

 We select **Table[edit]** because that includes the data we want, but it’s going to take quite a bit of shaping to pare that table’s data down to what we want.

+> **Tip:** Is there a faster or easier way to accomplish the steps below?
+Yes, we could create a *relationship* between the two tables, and shape the data based on that relationship.
+The following steps are still good to learn for working with tables, just know that relationships can help you quickly use data from multiple tables.

-We take the following steps:
+To get this data into shape, we take the following steps:

 -   Remove the top two rows – they’re a result of the way that Web page’s table was created, and we don’t need them.
 From the **Home** ribbon, select **Reduce Rows \> Remove Rows \> Remove Top Rows**.